Profil

 Ms. Alexandra F.

-She joined Rathbone Unit Trust Management in 2007 as an equity analyst and then became assistant fund manager.
+Jackson, CFA, is a Fund Manager at Rathbones Asset Management Ltd. She joined Rathbones in January 2007 as an equity analyst and then became assistant fund manager.

 Postes actifs de Alexandra Frances Jackson

-Sociétés | Poste | Début |
+| Sociétés | Poste | Début |

 Rathbones Asset Management Ltd.